Mlucas44/setup-vps-script/README.md

 # Setup VPS for Debian

 Welcome to this guide on setting up your VPS for Debian!
 This document outlines the steps to initialize your VPS, configure SSH access, and execute the setup script.
-Follow these instructions to streamline your VPS configuration process.
+Follow these instructions to streamline your VPS configuration process. 🚀

 ---

 ## **Prerequisites**
-- A Debian-based VPS.
+- 🌐 A Debian-based VPS.
-- SSH access to your VPS.
+- 🔐 SSH access to your VPS.
-- A terminal on your local machine with SSH installed.
+- 💻 A terminal on your local machine with SSH installed.

+---

+## **What Does the Setup Script Do?**
+The script automates the essential tasks to secure and configure your VPS.
+Here's what it includes:

+1. 🛠️ **Creates an admin user** and sets up SSH keys for secure access.
+2. 🔒 **Secures SSH configuration** (port, disables root login, enforces public key authentication).
+3. 📦 **Updates the system** and installs basic tools.
+4. 🛡️ **Configures a firewall** using UFW.
+5. 👮 **Installs and sets up Fail2Ban** for intrusion prevention.
+6. ⏰ **Sets the timezone** and disables unnecessary services.
+7. 🐳 **Installs Docker** for containerization.
+8. 🔄 **Tests SSH connectivity**.
+9. 🎨 **Installs Zsh**, Oh My Zsh, and the Powerlevel10k theme for a beautiful shell.
+10. 🧹 **Cleans up default settings** and removes unused accounts.

+At the end, the script provides a summary of the status of each section. ✅❌

 ---